Projects

 • What are your main interests (e.g., computing, theory, applications)?

-• Why do you want to do a thesis?
-What are your plans for after (e.g., find a job in the academia, private sector)?
+• Why do you want to pursue a thesis?
+What are your plans afterward (e.g., academia, private sector)?

-• Discuss potential things you could work on with me.
+• Discuss potential research topics you could work on with me.

-5. At least one referee (e.g., former supervisor, teacher) details: name, position, university, email address.
+5. Contact details for at least one referee (e.g., former supervisor, teacher), including:

-6. Before our first meeting (face to face, phone, video), think about:
+6. Before our first meeting (face-to-face, phone, or video), think about the following:

-• What do you want to discuss with me?
+• What would you like to discuss with me?

 I will support your application as long as:

-• (a) you addressed all the points above;
+• (a) you have addressed all the points outlined above,

-• (b) you are indeed an outstanding student;
+• (b) you are indeed an outstanding student, and

-• (c) your project proposal is aligned with my research interests.
+• (c) your project proposal aligns with my research interests.

 Please note that, unless specifically advertised, I do not offer scholarships myself.